finlabsuk/open-banking-connector/docs/how-to/set-up-software-statement-profiles.md

-# How-to: Set up software statement profiles
+# How to: Set up software statement profiles

 In UK Open Banking, a software statement is used to identify the entity (the "TPP") connecting to the bank.
 A software statement may for example may be created in the UK Open Banking directory.